 In February 2011, Representatives Cecil Ash (R) and Judy M. Burges (R) introduced the National Popular Vote bill (HB 2663) in the House, and Senator Scott Bundgaard (R) introduced the same bill in the Senate.

 - Radio interview (April 27, 2011) with Ray Haynes, former California Republican Senator and former national chair of ALEC and Pam Wilmot, President of Massachusetts Common Cause

-On February 4, 2008, Senators Paula Aboud, Albert Hale, Richard Miranda, Charlene Pesquiera, Landrum Taylor, Rebecca Rios, Soltero and Representative Jack A. Brown introduced the National Popular Vote bill in the Arizona Legislature (SB 1370 Status of SB 1370).
+On February 4, 2008, Senators Paula Aboud, Albert Hale, Richard Miranda, Charlene Pesquiera, Landrum Taylor, Rebecca Rios, Soltero and Representative Jack A. Brown introduced the National Popular Vote bill in the Arizona Legislature (SB 1370).

 In 2007, Arizona State Representatives Bill Konopnicki, Jack A. Brown, and Lucy Mason have introduced the National Popular Vote bill (HB2297) into the Arizona House of Representatives for the 2007 session.
 Senator Paula Aboud has introduced the bill into the Senate.
 Arizona Daily Star article